National Biodiversity Centre (Singapore): National Biodiversity Strategy and Action Plan

 The National Biodiversity Strategy and Action Plan (NBSAP) is a document published by the National Biodiversity Centre that maps out Singapore's master plan for biodiversity conservation.
 It aims to promote biodiversity conservation by adopting a pragmatic approach to conservation and develop unique solutions to her challenges as Singapore is a densely populated country with no hinterland.
 It intends to establish both policy frameworks and specific measures to ensure better planning and co-ordination in the sustainable use, management and conservation of Singapore's biodiversity.
 Inputs from various public sector agencies and nature groups have been taken into consideration in the preparation of the NBSAP.
 This master plan also fulfils Singapore's regional and international commitments, primarily the Convention on Biological Diversity.

 Singapore Red Data Book

 The Singapore Red Data Book contains in-depth information of all threatened flora and fauna species in Singapore.
-It serves as an invaluable reference source not only for students and researchers but also for policy makers to aid them in the drafting of biodiversity conservation plans.
 This book is the result of collaborative efforts from various governmental and non-governmental organisations.
-It was first published in 1994 and revised in 2008 with even more relevant and authoritative information provided by a wide range of expert contributors from organisations such as the National Biodiversity Centre of National Parks Board, National University of Singapore and the Nature Society (Singapore) with sponsorship from Shell Singapore.
+It was first published in 1994, and revised in 2008 with more relevant and authoritative information provided by a wide range of expert contributors from organisations, such as the National Biodiversity Centre of National Parks Board, National University of Singapore and the Nature Society (Singapore) with sponsorship from Shell Singapore.